geeksarray/jquery-autocomplete-by-example/README.md

 # jQuery Autocomplete by example

-This article helps you to create AutoComplete textbox using jQuery library.
-This will also give you details about jQuery AutoComplete UI, CSS and select event.
+This article helps you to create an AutoComplete textbox using jQuery library.
+This will also give you details about jQuery AutoComplete UI, CSS, and select event.

-In this example you will create a ASP.NET Web Form application which will connect to Northwind database.
-If you do not have Northwind database you can download from here.
+In this example, you will create a ASP.NET Web Form application that will connect to the Northwind database.
+If you do not have the Northwind database you can download from
+[here](https://github.com/geeksarray/SQLSampleDatabase/blob/master/Northwind.sql).
 The AutoComplete TextBox's change event will call PageMethod written in WebForm code behind file.
-This method will get country names from Customer table and return as suggestion for AutoComplete TextBox.
+This method will get country names from the Customer table and return as a suggestion for AutoComplete TextBox.

 ## Files